The Working Time Regulations 1998

 The entitlement to 5.6 weeks paid annual leave is made up of:

-- the right under the Directive to a minimum of four weeks’ annual leave (20 days); and
+- basic annual leave of a minimum of four weeks (20 days); and

-- the domestic right to an additional 1.6 weeks’ annual leave (8 days) which represents the number of bank holidays in a year (but need not be used for them).
+- additional annual leave of 1.6 weeks (8 days) which represents the number of UK bank holidays in a year (but need not be used for them).

-The WTR state that the four weeks’ “Directive” leave may only be taken in the leave year to which it relates, or else it will be lost (but see “Tricky issues” below).
-The additional 1.6 weeks entitlement may be carried forward into the next leave year if that is provided for in a “relevant agreement” (i.e., a contract of employment or a collective agreement).
+The WTR state that the four weeks’ basic leave may only be taken in the leave year to which it relates, or else it will be lost.
+The additional 1.6 weeks may be carried forward into the next leave year if that is provided for in a “relevant agreement” (i.e. a contract of employment or a collective agreement).
+See “tricky issues” below for special carry-forward rules for sickness and family-related leave.

 Record-keeping

-Employers are required to keep records showing whether the limits on average working time, night work and provision of health and safety assessments are being observed in respect of each worker.
+Employers are required to keep records that are adequate to show whether the limits on average working time, night work and provision of health and safety assessments are being observed in respect of each worker, and retain these records for two years.

 Holiday pay

 Calculating holiday pay for some types of workers can be complex, and there have been a number of recent cases and legal reforms that have changed the position.
-There is an additional complication that some of the rules come from European decisions and so technically only apply to the 4 weeks of leave under the Directive – although many employers will choose to apply the same rules to all holiday pay.
+There is an additional complication that some of the rules only apply to the four weeks of basic leave – although employers may choose to apply the same rules to all holiday pay.

 The key issues to be aware of are as follows: